HISTORY

 The first improvement made to the mill property under Henegar’s ownership was the construction of the Cotton Gin Inn, near the site of the original cotton gin.
 It is a modern facility of rustic design with eight suites, wrap-around porches and a conference room.
 Chairs line the wrap-around deck of the Inn and offer a wonderful view of the property.
 The Grist Mill is just a short foot path away.

 The Hodgson House, Log Cabin and General Store, including the section where the post office once operated, were refurbished as well.
-The supplies and wares for sale in the General Store have changed, but visitors can purchase a wide variety of goods, from T-shirts and camping supplies to snacks and souvenirs.
+The supplies and wares for sale in the General Store have changed, but visitors can purchase a wide variety of goods, including supplies and souvenirs.
 In addition, the store features a deli that serves old fashioned hand dipped ice cream cones, fresh sandwiches and snacks.

-A history of Dawt Mill would not be complete without mention of how flooding has affected the property.
+Flooding has been a constant in the history of Dawt Mill.
 Two of the earliest floods occurred in 1905 and 1918.
 In 1968 large sections of the dam were washed out.
 In the summer of 1969 the dam was rebuilt by the Dinnells and several of the property owners in the area.

-The next big flood was in 1982.
-The water completely covered the mill race, and the bridge was more than eight feet under water.
+In 1982 water completely covered the mill race, and the bridge was more than eight feet under water.
 The water was so high that houseboats and motorboats were able travel up river over the bridge and the dam.
-In April 1992 another flood took out sections of the dam, which was repaired in 1993.
+April of 1992 had another flood took out sections of the dam, which was repaired in 1993.

 More floods came in the springs of 2002 and 2006.
 Several weeks of heavy rain fell and caused the mill raceway to be filled with mud and debris.
 This halted grinding operations for 2 years while repairs were made.

 To look at Dawt Mill today, it is hard to imagine a once bustling community where neighbors met as they waited to get their wheat and corn ground or their cotton ginned.
-Now, in the summer, you can find a bustling community of floaters, guests and tourists flocking to escape and take in the beautiful Ozark visage.
-Like the river, Dawt mill has been shaped and altered with the passage of time, but like the bedrock, it holds it’s place firmly in Ozark history.
+Now, in the summer, you can find floaters, families, friends and tourists coming to take in the beautiful Ozarks.
+Like the river, Dawt mill has been shaped and altered with the passage of time, but like the bedrock, it holds its place firmly in Ozark history.